Aize-Public/words/README.md

 ## Submit

-make a fork of this repo, and share it with us.
+Import this repo into a new one (https://github.com/new/import), and share it with us.
 Alternatively send us a zip/tgz file.